Name: Dotrščina Memorial Park (Spomen-područje Dotrščina)

 Photo 2: Conceptual sketch for the 'Valley of the Graves' by Josip Seissel

 Several years after the war, around 1959, the area of Dotrščina forest where the executions had occurred was initially memorialized by locals with a series of makeshift tombstones scattered around the forest in an unorganized way.
-However, the city of Zagreb and its veterans groups eventually felt a more coordinated effort should be put forth to commemorate the site.
+However, the city of Zagreb and its veteran's groups eventually felt a more coordinated effort should be put forth to commemorate the site.
 In 1960, a full redesign and reorganization effort of the Dotrščina Memorial area began its initial planning stages.
 At that time, the Association of the Zagreb City Veterans coordinated with the City of Zagreb Urban Planning to enlist famed visionary designer and sculptor Vojin Bakić to create an expansive commemorative sculpture park which would honor the events which occurred at the Dotrščina forest during WWII.
-Teamed with Bakić were architect and urban planner Dr. Josip Seissel (along with his wife Silvana) (Photo 2) and writer Juri Kaštelan.
+Teamed with Bakić were landscape architects Angela Rotkvić & Dr. Josip Seissel (along with his wife Silvana) (Photo 2) and writer Juri Kaštelan.
+Direction given for the memorial park's creation was that no large monuments would be built as an effort to preserve the memory of the terrain's shape.
 One of the original schematics of the park's layout can be seen in Photo 3.
 This would be the first major 'memorial park' project in the SR of Croatia, akin to what the SR of Serbia had already created with the Šumarice park at Kragujevac.

 Photo 3: Landscape layout schematic of the Dotrščina park designed by Josip Seissel

-The completed complex was finally unveiled to the pubic during a 1968 ceremony.
+The completed complex was finally unveiled to the public during a 1968 ceremony.
 The central monumental element that Bakić created for this 40ha memorial park was a stainless steel crystalline-shaped sculpture (roughly 4m wide) It is oriented on its pedestal in such a way that it almost appears to be floating as you approach it across the open field it looks out onto.
 In 1975, the city of Zagreb was bestowed with, by the Yugoslav government, the honor of "Hero City" under the "Order of the People's Heroes" of Yugoslavia.
-As this was the highest recognition a city could receive, a number of additional monuments, along with an expansive museum complex, were all planned to be constructed at the Dotrščina Memorial area over the subsequent years to celebrate the honor.
-Four of these additional monuments were completed during the 1980s and 90s, however, with the political upheaval experienced in Croatia during the 1990s and the subsequent dismantling of Yugoslavia, all additional park expansion at the Dotrščina Memorial stopped.
-This consequently left additional monuments, along with the planned museum complex and an intended towering stainless-steel obelisk, as yet unrealized (Photo 4).
+As this was the highest recognition a city could receive, up to nine additional monuments, along with an expansive museum complex, were all planned to be constructed at the Dotrščina Memorial area over the subsequent years to celebrate the honor.

 Photo 4: Model of an unrealized memorial museum by Neven Šegvić intended for Dotrščina